Employment Tribunal, Case No. 1806514/02, July 2003.

 The third and final stage, a ‘question and answer’ session, was particularly important under the scoring system.
 It was obvious to the interviewers by then that the applicant was under a substantial disadvantage in the session due to his severe stammer.
 The Council did allow more time for the interview.
 Even so, the amount of information the applicant was able to convey compared to other candidates was much reduced.
 The tribunal found that the Council failed to make sufficient reasonable adjustments in relation to this session, and made suggestions as to what the Council could have done.

-The tribunal did not have to consider whether the applicant qualified as disabled within the Disability Discrimination Act 1995 (DDA), because the Council accepted that he did.
+The tribunal did not have to consider whether the claimant qualified as disabled within the Disability Discrimination Act 1995 (DDA), because the Council accepted that he did.

 The recruitment process

-The Council considered the applicant a strong candidate on paper and shortlisted him for interview.
-(In the circumstances the Council were required to interview him anyway under the ‘two ticks’ scheme, ‘Postive about Disabled People’, but would have shortlisted him even apart from that because of his qualifications and experience.)
+The Council considered the claimant a strong candidate on paper and shortlisted him for interview.
+(In the circumstances the Council were required to interview him anyway under the ‘two ticks’ scheme, ‘Positive about Disabled People’, but would have shortlisted him even apart from that because of his qualifications and experience.)
 He was one of only four candidates actually interviewed.